Héctor Tizón

-Héctor Tizón (October 21, 1929 – July 30, 2012) was an Argentinian writer, journalist, lawyer, judge, and diplomat.
+Héctor Tizón (21 October 1929 – 30 July 2012) was an Argentine writer and diplomat.
 He lived and worked from the ancestral home of his parents in Yala, a small rural town some 40 mile north of San Salvador de Jujuy.
-Tizón served as the cultural attache in the Argentine Embassy in Mexico, and was forced into exile to Cercedilla in the Sierra de Guadarrama, west of Madrid, shortly after the military coup of March 24, 1976.
-Upon his return to Argentina, he settled back in Jujuy where he died on July 30, 2012.
+Tizón served as the cultural attache in the Argentine Embassy in Mexico, and was forced into exile to Cercedilla in the Sierra de Guadarrama, west of Madrid, shortly after the military coup of 24 March 1976.
+Upon his return to Argentina, he settled back in Jujuy where he died on 30 July 2012.
 He won the Diamond Konex Award in 2004 as one of the most preeminent writers in Argentina.